There are many ways to contribute to a more climate-resilient, equitable future.

 Ways to expand your impact:

 Contact your elected representatives.
-Ask them to take a proactive, watershed approach to planning, support regenerative nature-based solutions to climate challenges, and extend the Water LA program to communities throughout LA County.
+Urge them to take a proactive, watershed approach to planning, support regenerative nature-based solutions to climate challenges, and extend the Water LA program to communities throughout LA County.

-Hold local officials accountable for community safety by demanding updated flood risk maps.
+Hold local officials accountable for community safety by demanding updated flood, fire, and sea-level rise risk maps.

 Attend a hands-on Water LA workshop and share what you learn with friends, family, and neighbors.